DarrenRainey/Blue-Duck/README.md

 Payloads/Blue-Duck - Scripts specially designed and optimised for ardunio based devices

 Payloads/Ducky -Scripts that have been converted to work with the ardunio platform

+There are sub folders of each platform and version to make it easy to find a compatible payload